The Wheel of Time (TV series): Critical reception

-The review aggregator website Rotten Tomatoes reports an 82% approval rating and an average rating of 7.05/10, based on 93 reviews.
+For the first season, review aggregator Rotten Tomatoes reports an 81% approval rating and an average rating of 7.0/10, based on 94 reviews.
 The critics' consensus reads, "The Wheel of Time's revolutions can be a bit creaky as it tries to stand out from other fantasy series, but it succeeds admirably in making Robert Jordan's epic approachable for the uninitiated."
 Metacritic, which uses a weighted average, assigned a score of 55 out of 100 based on 24 critics, indicating "mixed or average reviews".

+For the second season, Rotten Tomatoes reports a score of 86% and an average rating of 7.45/10, based on 48 reviews.
+The consensus reads, "The Wheel of Time keeps spinning on a steady track in a rousing second season that deepens its characters."
+On Metacritic, the season holds a score of 67 out of 100 based on 10 critics, indicating "generally favorable reviews".

+For the third season, Rotten Tomatoes reports a score of 97% and an average rating of 7.85/10, based on 47 reviews.
+The consensus reads, "Growing more confident in its execution while putting its best elements front and center, The Wheel of Time's third season is its best yet."
+On Metacritic, the season holds a score of 77 out of 100 based on nine critics, indicating "generally favorable reviews".

 Ed Power of The Daily Telegraph gave the series 4 out of 5, writing: "In its early episodes this big Wheel has enough sweep, mystique and momentum to suggest that it can keep on turning and give Amazon the global hit it dearly craves."
 Keith Phipps of TV Guide gave the series 4 out of 5, writing: "Most importantly, it works as a piece of storytelling, creating an elaborate fictional universe but also reasons for viewers to care about that universe's fate and intrigue about what happens next."
 Lucy Mangan of The Guardian gave the series 3 out of 5, writing: "It's absolutely fine.
 It's got brio, it's got style and it's got enough portentous voiceover book-ending events to make everything feel high stakes."
 John Doyle of The Globe and Mail wrote that the series had "a certain charm in its depiction of ordinary people living in this beautiful but fraught place", but criticized it for what he described as "an overreliance on special effects and spectacle, to the point where you'd rather get back to the people involved."
-Preeti Chibber of Polygon stated, "The Wheel of Time is a very strong start to a much-awaited series and created by someone who has a clear understanding of how adaptations can soar when complementing their source material rather than just copying it."
+Preeti Chhibber of Polygon stated, "The Wheel of Time is a very strong start to a much-awaited series and created by someone who has a clear understanding of how adaptations can soar when complementing their source material rather than just copying it."
 Mini Anthikad Chhibber of The Hindu described watching the first two episodes of the series as "a fun experience", and praised the visuals and action.